txthinking/brook/docs/README.md

 # Brook

-Brook is a cross-platform strong encryption and not detectable proxy.<br/>
+Brook is a cross-platform strong encryption and not detectable proxy.
 Brook's goal is to keep it simple, stupid and not detectable.

 ## `CLI` and `GUI`